LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	syntax for the URL source file line part (an atom; possible values are `{github,gitlab,bitbucket}`; default is `github`);
 	when using this option, the `CodeURLPrefix` should be a permanent link (i.e. it should include the commit SHA1)

-For file diagrams the options are:
+For directory and file diagrams the options are:

 - `layout(Layout)`
 	diagram layout (one of the atoms `{top_to_bottom,bottom_to_top,left_to_right,right_to_left}`; default is `top_to_bottom`)